The probabilistic world: Subsystems

 For a slowly varying classical density matrix the relation \eqref{eq:LS67} remains a good approximation.
 One may therefore use the local spin $s(\bar{t})$ as a good proxy for the averaged spin $\sigma(\bar{t})$.
 This is the reason why one can continue to employ strictly local observables as $s(\bar{t})$ in the continuum limit for many purposes, even though conceptually average observables as $\sigma(\bar{t})$ are more appropriate.

 A given operator $\hat{\sigma}(\bar{t},\bar{t})$ represents many different microscopic observables.
 The question arises if there are observables for which $\hat{\sigma}(\bar{t},\bar{t})$ is the associated local-observable operator.
 Such an observable requires that its possible measurement values equal the eigenvalues of the operator $\hat{\sigma}(\bar{t},\bar{t})$.
 In other words, one asks of there are measurement procedures whose possible outcomes are only the eigenvalues of $\hat{\sigma}(\bar{t},\bar{t})$.
 Suitable observables exist on the microscopic level since a diagonal operator $\hat{\sigma}(\bar{t},\bar{t})$ can be obtained by an appropriate linear combination of strictly local observables $A(\bar{t})$.
 In practice, however, the question concerns the issue if one can find a suitable ``macroscopic'' measurement prescription.
-For the example where $\hat{\sigma}(\bar{t},\bar{t})$ equals the local operator associated to the Ising spin $s(\bar{t})$ this has to be a suitable yes/no decision.